Alison Goodfellow – Project Co-ordinator

 I joined the centre in December 2013.
-I've been project manager here since the beginning of last year and prior to that I was the project administrator.
 The project is exciting, challenging and importantly to me the most worthwhile job I have ever had.
 I have had many different jobs over the last twenty five years since I graduated from Queen Margaret University in Edinburgh with a degree in Dietetics.
 I’ve been a Market Data Controller, an Investment Trust Manager, Book-keeper, Administrator and Fees manager.

 We are a hardworking, dedicated team of staff and volunteers that are completely committed to improving the quality of life for our local community.
 We work tirelessly to combat social exclusion, poverty, disadvantage and discrimination.